vannut/api-documentation/source/connect/splitting-payments.rst

 .. note:: Split Payments are not enabled by default.
 To enable them for your organization, reach out to our partner
           management team.

-.. warning:: The split payments feature is not available (yet) for third-party payments methods (Gift Cards, Paypal
+.. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal and Billie).
-             and Billie).
-There is currently a closed beta for all Klarna methods (Klarna Pay now, Klarna Pay later, Klarna Slice it), reach out to our partner management team to enable this feature.
+             For captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.) see the split captures paragraph.

 With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.